Burnt Yates: Community

 The village name possibly derived from 'Burnt Gates', based on a belief that nearby gates were burnt.

 Burnt Yates is part of the civil parish of Clint cum Hamlets.
 The village is 1 mi north of the River Nidd and approximately 10 mi east of the Yorkshire Dales National Park, and contains approximately fifty houses.
 From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

-Burnt Yates is in the UK Parliament Constituency of Skipton and Ripon.
+It is in the UK Parliament Constituency of Skipton and Ripon.

+St Andrew's Church, Burnt Yates was built in 1883.
 The village school was Burnt Yates CE Primary School which Ofsted rated as 'Outstanding' in 2006–07, and 'Good' in 2011.
 Forty-two children attended at the time.
 The school was required to become an academy following an 'Inadequate' rating in 2016, and in 2018, it was closed due to dwindling pupil numbers.
 However, in 2019, the school buildings were reopened as Admiral Long C.E.
 Primary School, as a local school (Bishop Thornton C of E School) needed to move to larger premises.